Joey Lauren Adams (b. 1971)

 Catherine Tharp Altvater (1907 - 1984)

-- Watercolorist who was born in Arkansas.
+- Watercolorist who was born in Little Rock.
 Her work hangs in numerous museums, including the Museum of Modern Art.
 She was the first woman to hold an office in the American Watercolor Society.
+Altvater painted in both watercolor and oils and, from 1947 through 1967, won more than fifty awards, including first prize in watercolors at the National Arts Club in New York for 1969.
 After retiring she returned to Scott where she lived for 10 years.

 Gilbert Maxwell "Bronco Billy" Anderson (1880 -1971)

 - Born in Little Rock, Max Aronson grew up in Pine Bluff before moving to New York to appear in the first western movie production, "The Great Train Robbery" in 1903.
 He changed his professional name before starring in over 400 "Bronco Billy" movies.
 Later, Anderson directed and produced movies in studios in Chicago and California.
 He is credited with developing many of the camera techniques that are still used today.
 He was awarded a special Oscar in 1958 for his contributions to the industry.
 Member of the Arkansas Entertainers Hall of Fame.